kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

    - [Mock server](./assets/logpipeline-invstigation/case-1/mockserver.yml)

 Result:
 - When one of the outputs is down, the filesystem buffer is filled up and only keeps 150M of latest data (old data is discarded first).
-Eventually, when the buffer at tail plugin is full, the output plugin for Loki stops as well.
+Eventually, when the filesystem buffer at tail plugin is full, the output plugin for Loki stops as well.
-- When both outputs are down, the tail plugin is stopped after filling the buffer, even though the buffer was not completely full (104M/150M).
+- When both outputs are down, the tail plugin is stopped after filling the filesystem buffer, even though the buffer was not completely full (104M/150M).

 ### Case 2
 ![a](./assets/logpipeline-invstigation/case-2/case-2.svg)

 Setup:
-1. One input with two outputs (Loki (fluentbit-loki plugin) and mock server) with rewrite tags
+1. One input with two outputs (Loki (grafana-loki plugin) and mock server (http plugin)) with rewrite tags
 2. Two log pipelines:
    - [Loki](./assets/logpipeline-invstigation/case-2/loki.yaml)
    - [Mock server](./assets/logpipeline-invstigation/case-2/mockserver.yml)